Gronis/pykef/README.md

 # Python interface to control KEF speakers

 #### Unmaintained
 Since I recently sold of my KEF LS50 Wireless speakers, I will no longer maintain this repository.
-If you are interested in maintaining this repository, let me know [here](https://github.com/Gronis/pykef/issues/5).
+I suggest that you check out [aiokef](https://github.com/basnijholt/aiokef) which is a newer implementation which supports asyncio while also being more feature rich.

 Supported devices:
 - KEF LS50 Wireless (Requires [firmware](http://international.kef.com/product-support) June 2018 or later)